 In a country where parents are inundated with a choice of large, international all-through schools, it’s quite refreshing to find a small primary school.
-St Andrews International School Dusit is a standalone British primary school for children aged two to 11 years.
-Since opening with just five children in 2010, it has expanded to just under 200 children across 15 classes.
+St Andrews International School Dusit is a standalone British primary school for children aged 2 to 11 years.
+Since opening with just 5 children in 2010, it has expanded to just under 200 children across 15 classes.

-Located at the heart of Bangkok, this small school is part of the much larger St Andrews group of four schools in Thailand; it’s a feeder school for St Andrews Sukhumvit 107, which takes students from two to 18 years and offers the English National Curriculum followed by the International Baccalaureate Diploma Programme (IBDP).
+Located at the heart of Bangkok, this small school is part of the much larger St Andrews group of four schools in Thailand; it’s a feeder school for St Andrews Sukhumvit 107, which takes students from 2 to 18 years and offers the National Curriculum for England followed by the International Baccalaureate Diploma Programme (IBDP).
 The other two schools are St Andrews Sathorn primary school in Bangkok’s CBD and St Andrews Green Valley, an all-through school on the outskirts of Pattaya.

 St Andrews is part of the international Cognita group of schools, which has headquarters in the UK and educates 40,000 pupils in 70 schools worldwide.
 While Cognita’s other schools in South East Asia follow either American or Australian curriculums, St Andrews is much more in line with its 40-plus schools in the UK.